The Headless Ghost of Faringdon Churchyard

-There are two possible stories of how a headless ghost came to haunt the churchyard at All Saints Faringdon.
+There are three possible stories of how a headless ghost came to haunt the churchyard at All Saints Faringdon.

 In the account that appears in Ingoldsby Legends, the ghost is that of a young naval officer named Hamilton Tighe whose wicked stepmother wanted him out of the way so that her own son could inherit the family fortune.